Privacy Policy

 We may disclose protected health information for law enforcement purposes, including the following:

-• Crimes occurring at any Potomac Case Management site
+Crimes occurring at any Potomac Community Services site

 Coroners, Funeral Directors, and Organ Donations